CoderDojo-Waregem/svg-tutorial/complex shapes/clipping/description/description.nl.md

 </svg>
 </figure>

-We use clip-path here to make sure that the motif fits perfectly on the ornament.
-The clip-path is defined in the definitions section.
+We use `clip-path` here to make sure that the motif fits perfectly on the ornament.
+The `clip-path` is defined in the definitions section.

 Here we define a `clipPath` with an ID.
-The content of this clip-path is a circle that matches the size of our ornament.
-Then we use it to clip the polyline, by setting its `clip-path` property.
+The content of this `clip-path` is a `circle` that matches the size of our ornament.
+Then we use it to clip the `polyline`, by setting its `clip-path` property.

 ```html
 <svg width="200px" height="200px" viewBox="-100 -100 200 200">